-Field Instructor: Field Liaison: - CATEGORIES FOR EVALUATION: [5] STRONGLY AGREE[4] AGREE[3] UNSURE[2] DISAGREE[1] STRONGLY DISAGREE I. EVALUATION OF FIELD EXPERIEN ICE The USI Social Work, Director of Fie ld Education Exhibits professional behaviors at He/she seems knowledgeable con 3.
-He/she adequately answered my to supervision of my student.
+Field Instructor: Field Liaison: Agency: - CATEGORIES FOR EVALUATION: [5] STRONGLY AGREE[4] AGREE[3] UNSURE[2] DISAGREE[1] STRONGLY DISAGREE I. EVALUATION OF FIELD EXPERIEN NCE The USI Social Work, Director of Fie eld Education 1.
+Exhibits professional behaviors a nd attitudes 2.
+He/she seems knowledgeable concerning the social work field.
+3. He/she adequately answered my questions or concerns related to supervision of my student.
 4. He/she held an orientation for new supervisors to discuss Field Placement.
-5. I feel he/she was available when 6.
-He/she seemed to care about the e student's progress.
-92
+5. I feel he/she was available when needed to discuss the student's progress.
+6. He/she seemed to care about the e student's progress.

 7. Overall, I feel I had a positive, professional experience with him/her.
 8. The overall field placement experience has been positive for me (circle one).
 Yes No 9.
 I was notified of the field supervisor training that is offered before the beginning of the semester (circle one).
 Yes No Did you attend the field placement instructor/supervisor training (circle one)?
 Yes No 10.
 I would be willing to accept a role as Agency Field Placement Instructor for future USI social work students (circle one).
 Yes No Maybe .
 II.
 COMMENTS: Please indicate any comments you have concerning the director of field education.
 III.
-SUGGESTIONS: Please indicate any suggestions you have concerning the USI field place process.] ement
+SUGGESTIONS: Please indicate any suggestions you have concerning the USI field place process. ement